High Arctic Explorer Expedition Cruise

 Fly to Resolute on a charter flight - a remote outpost above the Arctic Circle named after the abandoned ship HMS Resolute.
 Celebrate at a reception with your expedition team, as your ship departs Resolute in the early evening.

-A powerful, class 2 Icebreaker, the Akademik Sergey Vavilov vessel gives her captain superior capabilities in following Arctic wildlife such as polar bears.
+A powerful, class 2 Icebreaker, the Akademik Ioffe vessel gives her captain superior capabilities in following Arctic wildlife such as polar bears.

 Insider tip: Due to her strength and stability, most guests do not experience motion sickness onboard the ship.